-L-Fire CTF is a server-side mod that adds useful features to significantly enhances Id's official Quake2 CTF.
+L-Fire CTF is a server-side mod that significantly enhances Id's official Quake2 CTF.

 The goal of L-Fire CTF is not to change the fundamental game or balance of Id's CTF.
 Instead, this mod adds useful and much needed improvements to an already great game.
-Many of the improvements directly benefit the players, such as elan match support, match support with countdown, anti-spam, highscores, and team balancing, but there's also a host of features that are tailor-made for server operators, such as IP banning, custom map loops, permissions for admin users, and various logging options.
+Many of the improvements directly benefit the players, such as match support with countdown, anti-spam, highscores, and team balancing, but there's also a host of features that are tailor-made for server operators, such as IP banning, custom map loops, permissions for admin users, and various logging options.